ValtechTechno/dbdiff/README.md

 ---

 We define our model with an ORM (hibernate/jpa in my case) and have to migrate the datas between each version we produce.
+In the case of hibernate, in hbm2ddl the update mode could be used, except that is doesn't fully work as expected for us, and doesn't handle the migration of datas.

 How it works ?
 ---